 When Will Workers Comp Offer Me A Settlement?

 Many clients wonder “When will Workers Comp offer me a settlement?”
-Not all Workers Comp cases end is a settlement, however Workers Compensation insurance companies will often try to settle, in the hopes of avoiding a lengthy trial.
+Not all Workers Comp cases end with a settlement, however Workers Compensation insurance companies will often try to settle, in the hopes of avoiding a lengthy trial.
 Accepting the Workers Compensation settlement offer is an important decision that needs to me made with the guidance of your Minnesota Workers Compensation Lawyer.

 Generally, injured workers have several questions about the Workers Comp settlement process, such as how long workers comp settlements take, how the settlement process works, and when to expect your settlement check.
 Another common question is whether the injured worker can be fired after a workers compensation settlement.
 The bottom line is, it is against the law for employers to retaliate against an injured worker who has filed a work comp claim or is seeking work comp benefits.

 Once you and your lawyer have discussed your case and weighed your arguments against the insurer’s defenses, it will be easier for you to make your decision.
 If you don’t already have a Minnesota workers’ compensation lawyer, Fields Law Firm would be happy to review your case, answer any questions you may have about how to maximize your Workers Compensation benefits and help you understand the Workers Compensation settlement process.